milesj/shapeshifter/README.md

 Alias names: `obj`, `map`

+> Objects are not supported by GraphQL.
+Use shapes instead.

 #### Enums

 An `enum` is a fixed list of values, with both the values and the value